suszig/azure-docs.pl-pl/articles/azure-stack/azure-stack-update-1802.md

 #### <a name="portal"></a>Portal
 - Możliwość [aby otworzyć nowe żądanie pomocy technicznej z listy rozwijanej](azure-stack-manage-portals.md#quick-access-to-help-and-support) z wewnątrz administrator portalu nie jest dostępna.
 Zamiast tego użyj następującego łącza:
-    - Stosu Azure zintegrowanych systemów, użyj https://aka.ms/newsupportrequest.
+    - Azure stosu Użyj zintegrowanych systemów https://aka.ms/newsupportrequest.

 - <!-- 2050709 --> In the admin portal, it is not possible to edit storage metrics for Blob service, Table service, or Queue service.
 When you go to Storage, and then select the blob, table, or queue service tile, a new blade opens that displays a metrics chart for that service.
 If you then select Edit from the top of the metrics chart tile, the Edit Chart blade opens but does not display options to edit metrics.